Top 10 food and drink things to do in São Paulo

-Stained-glass arches and ornate columns combine with colourful stalls of tropical fruits and deli items for a spectacular visual feast at the Municipal Market.
+Stained-glass arches and ornate columns combine with colorful stalls of tropical fruits and deli items for a spectacular visual feast at the Municipal Market.
 Grab a seat overlooking the action at Bar do Mané and tuck into a mortadella ham sandwich.

-Mercado Municipal: 306 Rua da Cantareira, Centro Mercado Municipal Website
+Mercado Municipal: 306 Rua da Cantareira, Centro

 Cachaça sampling in Vila Madalena

 Genial bow-tied waiters proudly recommend the Brazilian speciality Cachaças (sugarcane liquor) to a backdrop of sweet choro guitar-playing at Vila Madalena’s friendly Bar Filial.
-Take in the neighbourhood’s bohemian charm over a kiwi-infused caipirinha at an outside table.
+Take in the neighborhood’s bohemian charm over a kiwi-infused caipirinha at an outside table.

-Bar Filial: 254 Rua Fidalga, Vila Madalena Bar Filial Website
+Bar Filial: 254 Rua Fidalga, Vila Madalena